African Queen Historic Steamboat – Handmade Wooden Model Boat

 • Buyer pays return shipping.

 • The model is 100% scratch built with planks on frame construction method by master craftsmen.
 The hull is made of wood as the original real boat.
 Model comes with a display base like shown photos.
-The mast fold flat down to minimize the shipping cost and it takes around 5 minutes to assemble the mast. • Dimensions approximate 25.19L x 9.05W x 23.62H (inch) or 64L x 23W x 60H (cm) • Condition: brand new product. • Buyer from Alaska, Puerto Rico, Hawaii or overseas, please contact us for shipping cost. • Item ship from Houston Texas by Standard shipping USPS/ UPS/ FedEx ground • International buyer pays any duty/ import tax if any.
+The mast fold flat down to minimize the shipping cost and it takes around 5 minutes to assemble the mast. • Dimensions approximate 25.19L x 9.05W x 23.62H (inch) or 64L x 23W x 60H (cm) • Condition: brand new product. • Buyer from Alaska, Puerto Rico, Hawaii or overseas, please contact us for shipping cost. • Item ship from Houston Texas by Standard shipping USPS/ UPS/ FedEx ground • International buyer pays any duty/ import tax if any.• The model is 100% scratch built with planks-on-frame construction method by master craftsmen.
+The building of this model is exactly like building the full size canoe but the only different thing this is a scale model.
+The hull is made of wood, the inside hull is constructed with ribs and seats as the original boat.
+Model comes with oar locks, a pair of oars and a brass name plate on the base like shown photos. • Dimensions approximate 25.2L x 5.11W x 3.93H (inch) or 60L x 13W x 10H (cm) • Condition: brand new product. • Buyer from Alaska, Puerto Rico or Hawaii please contact us for extra shipping cost. • International buyer pays any duty/ import tax.

 Additional information